-Sewing Terms 101 | Bulk up Your Sewing Vocabulary
+Sewing Terms | Learn Sewing Vocabulary

 Today – we’re going to go over some basic sewing terms.
 Are you just beginning your sewing journey, but you aren’t sure where to start?
 Or maybe this isn’t new for you, but you’d like a refresher?
 Well, this list is by no means exhaustive in the realm of sewing but it could be a good start to help familiarize yourself with these terms and definitions listed below.

 Whether your sewing projects include accessories, garments, quilts etc. or down to the type of fabric base being used; all of these decisions will require some knowledge that you will no doubt come across as you begin to sew.
-It will be of great help to familiarize yourself with sewing definitions as you move forward and go along.
+It will be of great help to familiarize yourself with sewing terms and definitions as you move forward and go along.
 Before you know it, it’ll just be second nature the further you press on!

 So, let’s jump into the sewing terms!